|Film Title/Year and Description|

 In round two, Drago further intimidated Creed by standing with his hands down before letting loose with another barrage of punishing punches in the corner ("Creed is being pounded without mercy").
 Duke yelled for Rocky to "Throw the damn towel!", but Rocky honored Apollo's stubborn wish when he shouted out: "No!"
 And then with one final devastating left hook, Drago connected and Apollo collapsed face-first to the canvas.
 Pandemonium erupted in the ring and the crowd pressed in, as Drago was announced as the winner.

 The victor spoke on the microphone: "I cannot be defeated...I defeat all man...Soon, I defeat real champion."
-And then Drago mercilessly, coldly, and remorselessly commented about Apollo's fatal condition:
+And then Drago mercilessly, coldly, and remorselessly commented about Apollo's fatal condition (one of his few lines of dialogue):

 Heartbreakingly, Apollo died in Rocky's arms in the ring.
 Rocky and Drago locked eyes.